 Among the honors Professor Kappelhoff has received for his work as a federal prosecutor are the 2011 Presidential Rank Award (the highest annual award for federal government career senior executive service professionals), the 2010 Attorney General’s John Marshall Award (for his efforts to secure passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act), the Civil Rights Division’s Meritorious Award and Special Achievement Award, and the Executive Office for U.S. Attorneys’ Director’s Award for Superior Performance.

-For further information on Professor Kappelhoff, please consult his resume.
+For further information on Professor Kappelhoff, please consult his curriculum vitae.

 - Federal Prosecution of Human Trafficking Cases: Striking a Blow Against Modern Day Slavery, 6 University of St. Thomas Law Journal 9 (2008)

 - Bowers v.
 Hardwick: Is There a Right to Privacy?, 37 American University Law Review 487 (1988) (note)

 - Bringing Human Trafficking to Justice: The Civil Rights Division’s Pursuit of Freedom, Rights, and Dignity For Victims of Human Trafficking, Huffington Post, Feb.
 1, 2015 (op-ed)

 - Yes, We’ve Come a Long Way, but America’s Civil-rights Journey Remains Incomplete, MinnPost, Nov.
 1, 2013 (op-ed)

 - Juvenile Crime Drops, Experts Backpedal, and Public Policy Pays the Price, Minneapolis Star-Tribune, June 9, 1997 (op-ed)